theprimarybrain/theprimarybrain.github.io/_posts/2023-12-19-New-Years-Toddler-Activities.md

 ---
 By [LAURIN BRAINARD](https://theprimarybrain.com/menu/about/) Updated Dec.
 19, 2023

 Let's get ready to count down to the new year with our little ones!
 I am planning a New Years Eve celebration with my kids at home this year and we will be using all of the activities in my [New Years Toddler School Pack](https://www.teacherspayteachers.com/Product/50-off-48-Hours-New-Years-Toddler-School-Activities-Preschool-Lesson-Plans-10712273?utm_source=PB%20Blog&utm_campaign=New%20Years%20Toddler%20Post).

-We will be kicking off the fun in the early morning and counting down the hours until noon when we will countdown to the new year at the stroke of noon, since that is the only 12:00 my littles will be seeing this year!
+We will be kicking off the fun in the early morning and counting down the hours until noon!
+Beginning at 11:59:50 a.m., we will count down to the new year at the stroke of noon, since that is the only 12:00 my littles will be seeing this year!

 ## Activities Included in this New Years Theme:
 This unit is made up of 12 activities that include: